 As well as providing real-time information and improving communication and support of patients, they allow for patient monitoring, particularly around medication and prescriptions.

 According to the National Centre for Biotechnology Information (NCBI) prescription errors are responsible for 70% of medication errors.
-This has a knock-on effect on patient recovery and leads to a high increase in
+This has a knock-on effect on patient recovery and leads to a high increase in hosptial readmissions.

 A study showed that medication therapy changes at the time of discharge for 98% of inpatients with at least 5 changes registered for 60% of them.

 Healthcare providers can now better inform patients of their diagnosis, medication and followup process through their device.
-This is helping to streamline the entire point of
+This is helping to streamline the entire point of care process.

 3. Ease of Access

 Teamviewer is a general-purpose record maintenance and access app.
 Its purpose is to allow access to a desktop PC from a mobile phone.
-This allows healthcare providers
+This allows healthcare providers access patient history, which is particularly useful in ER cases.
+The healthcare provider can access information such as medical history, lab results, scan, consultation, and discharge notes.

 Mobile MIM is a free mHealth mobile app for iPad and iPhone, approved by the Food and Drug Administration, that allows remote viewing of x-rays and imaging scans when users cannot access imaging workstations.